Kingsbury High School: Grant maintained status and the growth of computing

 In 1993 a majority of parents voted for the school to gain grant-maintained status which meant that the school was to benefit financially with an expanding budget and was also able to take control of its own admissions.
 During the subsequent period the school's reputation from computing also began to grow and flourish.
 This has been attributed largely to Mr Snell's interest in curricular advances and new information technology and the resultant building of the first computer-based Open Learning Centre in Princes Avenue with a special link for weather forecasting.
 When the Queen, chose the school for her launch of the royal web site, this both enhanced and highlighted the school's reputation for computing excellence.

 Mr Snell retired in 2003 and was succeeded by the previous deputy head, Mr C. Chung, who, in common with a number of his predecessors, is a former teacher of the school.
 The school currently takes on more than 300 pupils a year culminating in just under 2,000 pupils (including sixth form).

+The school became an academy on 14 February 2012.

 Ofsted rating

-In 2014, the school was determined Good, by inspecting body Ofsted.
-In 2018, they were again inspected and this status was reconfirmed.
-The full report can be found on the Ofsted website.
+Since academising in 2012, Kingsbury High School has received two full inspections, in 2014 and 2024, as well as an interim assessment in 2013 and a short inspection in 2018.
+All of these inspections rated the school as Good, the second-highest of Ofsted's four possible ratings.

+2026 stabbing

+On 10 February 2026, two pupils were stabbed, the high school was then placed on lockdown.
+Both were taken to hospital, and a 13-year-old was arrested.